Lord of the Sea

 Like Hades, Poseidon had a huge mansion on Mount Olympus, but he only stayed there if he needed to a meeting of the council of 12 gods.
 He much preferred his palace under the sea.
 It was a beautiful place.
 There were Greek columns and colorful seaweed and white sand and glowing jewels and shimmering shells and magical amber, with fish swimming in and out in every color of the rainbow.
 At night, glow worms kept every corner bathed in soft light.
 It was a peaceful, colorful place.
 There was nothing else like it in the world.
 As moody and wild as he might be, Poseidon always calmed when he came home to his beautiful palace and his gentle main wife.

 The Greeks told a great many myths about the sea god, Poseidon.
-Here are two of them:
+Here are some of them: